AndreaFerrante/DSToolkit/README.md

   * <b>Utilities</b> Class (Fibonacci Serie, Palindrome String) <br>

 >Every single method <b>must be</b> implemented from scratch in Python (this is where the funny part comes into play :fire:) <br>
->This package is not aimed in being complete !
+>This package is not aimed to be complete !
 It will be growing over time like a snowball falling on the Everest highest cliff 🗻